 Each installation has different security requirements regarding photographs.
-Before taking any photographs, coordinate requirements with the PE/A and Area/Resident Engineer.
+Before taking any photographs, coordinate requirements with the USACE PE/A or Contracting Officer's Representative and Area/Resident Engineer.

 1.12 A-E RESPONSIBILITY FOR ERRORS AND OMMISSIONS.

 The A-E is required to support the District after completion of their design contract if errors or omissions in the documents prepared by the A-E create problems in bidding or administering the contract for construction.
 The support provided by the A-E takes whatever form is necessary to correct the errors or omissions in the original documents.
 Accomplish the required design corrections in a timely manner.